- Apricot vine

 For Healthcare Professionals

 Passiflora incarnata is a perennial wildflower that is prevalent in the southern United States.
 Its extracts are used in supplemental forms to treat insomnia, anxiety, epilepsy, neuralgia, and withdrawal syndromes associated with opiates or benzodiazepines.
 It is also found in over-the-counter preparations to reduce symptoms associated with menopause and hyperactivity.

 Animal models suggest antidiabetic (19), antiasthmatic (20), and seizure suppression effects (21).
 Passionflower also reduced seizure severity, immobility, and retained brain levels of serotonin and noradrenaline (21).
-In another study, extracts were shown to produce anxiogenic effects in mice, although two of these extracts also showed an anticonvulsant effect against seizures (6).
+In another study, its extracts were shown to produce anxiogenic effects, although two of these extracts also showed an anticonvulsant effect against seizures (6).